-A common case involves compatibility between operands of an operation.
-There are rules which define how the type of an expression is computed from types of its constituents
+Compatibility between operands of an operation.
+Some rules define how the type of an expression is computed from the types of its constituents.

-Another case involves assignment statements.
-There are rules which govern the relationship between types of the variable on the left-hand side and the expression on the right-hand side of an assignment statement.
+Assignment statements.
+Some rules govern the relationship between the type of the variable on the left-hand side and the expression on the right-hand side of an assignment statement.

-Another common scenario is the compatibility between the actual and formal parameters of a function.
-If a function expects an argument to be of a certain type as per its declaration, would an argument of another type B be acceptable in the function call?
+Compatibility between the actual and formal parameters of a function.
+For example, if a function expects an argument to be of a certain type according to its declaration, would an argument of another type be acceptable in the function call?

 Compatibility may be ensured by explicit or implicit conversion to a legal type.
 Incompatibility results in a type error.

-Explicit type conversion
+Explicit Type Conversion

-While carrying out various computations involving data of mixed type, it often becomes necessary to convert variables from one type to another.
-Type conversion may be explicit, with support in the language in the form of built-in functions.
-For instance in Python, built-in functions int(), float() and str() convert arguments to integers, floating point numbers, and strings, respectively.
-For instance, int(4.9) returns 4,float(4) returns 4.0 and str(3.2) returns the string '3.2'.
+While carrying out computations involving data of mixed type, it often becomes necessary to convert variables from one type to another.
+Type conversion may be explicit, with support from built-in functions within the language.
+For example, in Python, built-in functions int(), float() and str() convert arguments to integers, floating-point numbers, and strings, respectively, so we have int(4.9) returns 4,float(4) returns 4.0 and str(3.2) returns the string '3.2'.

-Implicit type conversion
+Implicit Type Conversion

-When a type A is compatible with another type B, the type system of the language has rules which govern when values of type A are automatically converted into those of type B. These conversions are also known as automatic type promotions or coercions.
+The type system of the language has rules that govern when values of one type are automatically converted into those of another, compatible, type.
+These conversions are known as automatic type promotions or coercions.
 This allows expressions of mixed but compatible types to be evaluated.
-Python implicitly converts integers to a floating-point number whenever required:
+For example, Python implicitly converts integers to floating-point numbers whenever required:

 The result of the expression a + b is an integer if both a and b are integers.
 However, the type of the result is a floating-point number if the type of at least one of a or b is a floating-point number.

-Consider the integer division 15//2 which evaluates to 7 but 15//2.0 where 15 is implicitly converted into a float, is evaluated to 7.5.
+Consider the integer division 15//2, which evaluates to 7, but 15//2.0, where 15 is implicitly converted into a floating-point number, is evaluated to 7.5.

 Also, bool(1==1) is True and bool(1==1) + 5 evaluates to 6.
 Here the intermediate expression True + 5 is evaluated to 6 since the Boolean value True is coerced into 1.